Angelina Jolie

-Jolie is known for her humanitarian efforts, for which she has received a Jean Hersholt Humanitarian Award and made an honorary Dame Commander of the Order of St Michael and St George, among other honors.
-She promotes various causes, including conservation, education, and women's rights, and is most noted for her advocacy on behalf of refugees as a Special Envoy for the United Nations High Commissioner for Refugees, a position she held until 2022.
-Jolie has undertaken over a dozen field missions globally to refugee camps and war zones; her visited countries include Cambodia, Sierra Leone, Tanzania, Pakistan, Afghanistan, Syria, Sudan, Yemen, and Ukraine.
+Jolie is known for her humanitarian efforts.
+The causes she promotes include conservation, education, and women's rights.
+She has been noted for her advocacy on behalf of refugees as a Special Envoy for the United Nations High Commissioner for Refugees.
+She has undertaken field missions to refugee camps and war zones worldwide.
+In addition to receiving a Jean Hersholt Humanitarian Award among other honors, Jolie was made an honorary Dame Commander of the Order of St Michael and St George.
 As a public figure, Jolie has been cited as one of the most powerful and influential people in the American entertainment industry.
-She has been cited as the world's most beautiful woman by various media outlets.
-Her personal life, including her relationships, marriages, and health, has been the subject of wide publicity.
-She is divorced from actors Jonny Lee Miller, Billy Bob Thornton and Brad Pitt.
-She has six children with Pitt, three of whom were adopted internationally.
+She has been cited as the world's most beautiful woman by various publications.
+Her personal life, including her relationships and health, has been the subject of widespread attention.
+Jolie is divorced from actors Jonny Lee Miller, Billy Bob Thornton, and Brad Pitt.
+She has six children with Pitt.